ttruo018/rshell/README.md

 common if using -a, -l and -R flags together
 *running -l may cause the error `do_ypcall: clnt_call:
 RPC: Unable to send; errno = Operation not permitted`
-*The number of links on the . directories and time on the
+*The number of links on the . directories can be incorrect.
-.. directories can be incorrect.
+*The time on the .. directories can be incorrect.
 *When using -l on symbolic links, the output does not show what the file is linked to, unlike the GNU ls.